samvera-labs/samvera-nesting_indexer/README.md

 We have four attributes to consider for indexing the graph:

-1. pid - the unique identifier for a document
+1. id - the unique identifier for a document
-2. parent_pids - the pids for all of the parents of a given document
+2. parent_ids - the ids for all of the parents of a given document
 3. pathnames - the paths to traverse from a root document to the given document
 4. ancestors - the pathnames of each of the ancestors